memories.sh logomemories.sh

 • /api/sdk/v1/management/keys

-• /api/sdk/v1/management/tenants
+• /api/sdk/v1/management/tenant-overrides

 The core client exposes these directly: